leolanese/JS_ES6_workshop/5-What-is-next.md

 <small>Source: lovemynokia.com</small>

 ## Keep walking:
-- Keep sharing ideas: Create your own workshop and share your idea and the new trends
+Working in New Technology can be quite demanding, yet very rewarding.
+I believe surruonding yourself with like-minded people is essential to your success and progress within your professional life.
+The group in accordance, aims to help each others, giving a portion of knowledge to others, creating your own workshop and sharing ideas and new trends.

-## Ideas:
+## Topics ideas:
 - SASS
 - ReactJS
 - AngularJS 2